josh-stevenson/TLDR-Bot-/README.md

 Use a Document for Context: Click the "Browse files" button in the sidebar to upload a PDF document.
 The application will extract the text and provide it as context for your next prompt.

+Conversation History: The application keeps track of your current conversation session